matthewstokeley/mondrian-video-application-component/README.md

 	- Developmers

 	What?
-		quote from the recent John Maeda
+		Quote from the recent John Maeda
 		- Speed feels like simplicity
 		- Marissa Mayer / Addy Osmani